Shouryya/SpeechDisorderAnalysis/README.md

-# SpeechDisorderAnalysis
-Here's a sample **README.md** file for your GitHub repository based on the research paper content:

----

 # Speech Disorder Detection Using Machine Learning and Deep Learning Techniques

 This repository contains the implementation and results of our research on classifying pathological and non-pathological speech using machine learning and deep learning methods.
 The study demonstrates the potential of automated systems in enhancing speech disorder diagnostics, particularly in resource-constrained settings.